-Remove the oil fill cap and refill with 450 ml (15 fl oz) of oil.
-Install the oil fill cap.
+Remove the oil filler cap and fill with 450 ml (15 fl oz) of oil.
+Install the oil filler cap.

-Idle engine for five minutes and check for leaks.
-Stop engine and check the oil level on the dipstick.
+Operate the engine at idle for five minutes and check for leaks.
+Stop the engine and check the oil level on the dipstick.
 Add oil if necessary.